Yuroty/PvsZ-Auto-Planting/README.md

 🧾 Disclaimer

 I am not responsible for any data loss or unintended clicks caused by misuse of this code.
 Use at your own risk.
-Always test carefully before running in a live environment, "Zip-Password is PLAEX69.9"
+Always test carefully before running in a live environment, "Zip-Password is PLAEX69.9", You eventually going to need python to run the raw scripts anyway in case the PvZ-Auto-Planter doesn't work on your resolution or window size setup.

 ---